 Late registration may be possible depending on space availability and whether exams can be delivered in time.
 Eligible candidates may register by paying an additional late fee for a total of $345.

 Warning: each sitting has a maximum capacity and exam sittings in major metropolitan areas frequently fill up weeks or months in advance.

 Note: Each sitting has a maximum capacity and exam sittings in major metropolitan areas frequently fill up weeks or months in advance.

 Candidates will be given further information on the exam administrator and location once they have registered for an exam.
 To register, download and submit the Certification Registration Form.

 No refunds will be made unless ATA Headquarters receives written notification of the candidate's withdrawal and request for refund prior to the exam date.
 All requests for refunds are subject to a $25 administrative fee.
 Requests should be sent to the Certification Program Manager.

 Certification offers qualified and independent evidence to both translator and client that the translator possesses professional competence in a specific language combination.

 Passing the certification exam automatically converts an Associate membership to a Voting membership.
 Student members, who have paid discounted membership dues, must advance to Voting membership by paying the additional $80 in dues.
-Voting members are entitled to be listed as ATA-certified in the Directory of Translation and Interpreting Services.
+Voting members are entitled to be listed as ATA-certified in the Directory of Translators and Interpreters.
 Only Voting members may vote in Association matters.

 Certified translators may refer to their certification and are entitled to use the designation CT after their names in their résumés, business stationery, cards, and other related materials, provided they specify the language pair(s) and direction(s).